Criticism of Tesla, Inc.: New York Times test drive dispute

-Promotion of bitcoin
+Promotion of cryptocurrency

 Tesla and Elon Musk have supported and promoted the cryptocurrency bitcoin.
 Tesla began accepting bitcoin as a form of payment for its products in March 2021, but reversed its decision in May 2021.
 Tesla and Musk have been criticized as being hypocritical, since Tesla markets itself as a sustainable and environmentally friendly company, while bitcoin is environmentally unfriendly due to the large amount of energy required to "mine" new bitcoin.
+In 2021 and 2022, an index constructed by researchers at the University of Cambridge showed that bitcoin mining consumed more electricity during the course of the year than the entire nations of Argentina (a G20 country) and the Netherlands.

 After the company stopped accepting bitcoin for car payments, on May 12, 2021, Musk stated on Twitter that "Tesla will not be selling any Bitcoin", which was, at the end of 2021, worth nearly $2 billion.
 In July 2022, Tesla stated in regulatory filings that it sold approximately 75% of its bitcoin in the March–June 2022 quarter.

 Musk has also been accused of market manipulation by using his Twitter presence to pump up the price of bitcoin and dogecoin.